kd2wtr/sh1mmer/README.md

 # auto-sh1mmer

+THIS NO LONGER WORKS WITHOUT HARDWARE MODIFICATIONS AS OF FEBRUARY 2024. proceed at your own risk.
+I have also included some VERY USEFUL Links regarding this in a new file on this repository.
+This repository is basically obselite unless you want to bulk create the shims (and USBs???).
+The reason that this no longer fully works is due to GOOGLE, everybody's favorite.
+The original file mirror for factory shims was taken down.
+However I will also add THE PENCIL METHOD to this repository because this exploit is still usable if you short some pins on your motherboard.

 An automatic set of scripts to build a RMA (factory) shim for a given ChromeOS board and inject the sh1mmer payload (BeautifulWorld).

 ## Regarding Prebuilt Shims